 In modern development, the tasks of system design and system implementation are separated from each other for a reason.
 This ensures that decisions about the user interface are not made based on how it is easier to implement, but how it makes sense from the users’ point of view.

-If you liked this article, you might be interested in subscribing to our blog where we are going to share further design tips for product managers.
+If you liked this article, you might want to download our whitepaper 'Designing Intuitive and Lovable Software User Experiences' to share further design tips for product managers.